docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

 The currently active project.
-Before Premiere Pro 12.0, this pointed at the *only* project; in 12.0, this points to the currently active project.
+Before Premiere Pro 12.0, this pointed at the *only* project; after 12.0, this points to the currently active project.

 **Type**